An Introduction

 Equipment for Working in Dolby Atmos

-To listen to Dolby Atmos, you need a 7.1.4 system, which consists of seven speakers at ear level around the listener, a subwoofer, and four overhead speakers.
+To listen to Dolby Atmos fully realized, you need a 7.1.4 system.
+This system consists of seven speakers at ear level around the listener, a subwoofer, and four overhead speakers.
 However, it is possible to create a mix with a pair of regular headphones using a technique called binaural audio.
 This technique tricks the ears into perceiving sounds “outside” the headphones.
 It is a technology that is still under development and is improving over time.

-However, it is not recommended to mix an entire song using headphones, as there are certain aspects that binaural audio cannot reproduce as well as a 7.1.4 system can.
+However, it is not recommended to mix an entire song using headphones.
+This is due to the fact that there are certain aspects that binaural audio cannot reproduce as well as a 7.1.4 system.
 Nonetheless, it can be a good alternative for someone who wants to try mixing in Dolby Atmos.
 It is also wise for mixers to monitor how the mix sounds in headphones, as the majority of listeners will experience the music that way.

 In addition to having the right hardware (7.1.4 speaker system and a sound card with Dolby Atmos support), the appropriate software is also required.
-Today, there are music programs like Logic Pro X that support the format, but acquiring Dolby’s own software (especially the Dolby Atmos Renderer) is still a wise decision.
+Today, there are music programs like Logic Pro X that support the format.
+Nevertheless, acquiring Dolby’s own software (especially the Dolby Atmos Renderer) is still a wise decision.

 The Easiest and Cheapest Way to Work in Dolby Atmos

-This is not a recommended method for professional-level work.
+This is not a recommended setup to mix music for Dolby Atmos professionally.
 However, it is a fantastic way to start thinking about the format.
-If you use Logic, you don’t necessarily need the Dolby Atmos Renderer, but we still recommend it because the tool allows you to create versions of your mix that you can listen to on your mobile device, among other smart features.
+If you use Logic, you don’t necessarily need the Dolby Atmos Renderer.
+Nevertheless, we still recommend it.
+The tool allows you to create versions of your mix that you can listen to on your mobile device, among other smart features.

 If you want to learn more, feel free to contact us, and we will provide further information.
 Also, stay tuned to our website, as we will continue to share articles about Atmos!